-- Encouraging planting which enhances green corridors and woodland connectivity within the City's open space network through careful planning using knowledge of existing sites of interest. - Contributing to health and well-being through links to the health sector and other city-wide initiatives. - Providing opportunities for new and improved public access and recreational facilities within Granite City woodlands. - Providing outdoor education and learning, social and corporate responsibility experiences within the Granite City Forest. - Promoting new street trees and urban tree planting through development opportunities. - Maintaining constructive and proactive engagement with communities on tree and woodland related issues. - Developing a tree warden scheme. - Encouraging and promoting community management and involvement in community woodlands. - Increasing awareness and enjoyment of biodiversity.
+- Encouraging planting which enhances green corridors and woodland connectivity within the City's open space and active travel networks through careful planning using knowledge of existing interest. - Contributing to health and well-being through links to the health sector and other city-wide initiatives. - Providing opportunities for new and improved public access and recreational facilities within Granite City woodlands. - Providing outdoor education and learning, social and corporate responsibility experiences within the Granite City Forest. - Promoting new street tree and urban tree planting. - Maintaining constructive and proactive engagement with communities on tree and woodland related issues including the planting of tree species which yield edible fruit (community orchards). - Developing a tree warden scheme. - Encouraging and promoting community management and involvement in community woodlands. - Increasing awareness and enjoyment of biodiversity.